 Music City Tech is a three-day event consisting of simultaneous conferences, each focused on a particular community of technology professionals.
-The event kicks off on Thursday with interactive workshops, followed by two days of seminars, panel discussions, open spaces, lightning talks, and the Geek Jam Attendee Party where attendees participate in the Music City experience.
+The event kicks off on Thursday with interactive workshops, followed by two days of seminars, panel discussions, open spaces, and lightning talks.
+The event concludes with the Geek Jam Attendee Party where all attendees get to relax and enjoy food, games, and the Music City Experience.

 The Music City Code conference caters to developers and touches on all aspects of software and website development.

 The Music City Agile conference brings together agile thought leaders, coaches, and trainers to share their valuable experiences and learn to leverage agile principles in their workplace.

 The Music City Data conference focuses on big data trends, modern data management, self-service business intelligence, and machine learning.

 Experienced speakers understand that giving a presentation or running a workshop requires extensive preparation and unpaid time, but they do it because the benefits are well worth the effort.

 As a speaker, you receive an all-access pass to the entire event, including admission to sessions and social events for all three conferences.

 What do you get when you combine savory food, strong drinks, and brilliant minds?
 That would be the annual VIP Dinner, where you’ll have an opportunity to hang out with other speakers and select industry leaders.
 This would also be an excellent time to abuse the open bar tab…unless your presentation is the first thing the next morning.

 We take pretty good care of our attendees, but that’s nothing compared to the legendary hospitality we shower on our speakers.
 After all, you have more important things to worry about than finding a snack or drink.